Akhilam-Inc/australia_bank_integration/README.md

 ### Consulting Firm
 Monthly invoicing with weekly expense reconciliation.
 Daily sync ensures accurate cash flow forecasting for resource planning.

-## Pricing & Plans

-This app is available for installation on your ERPNext instance.
-Contact us for enterprise licensing and support packages.

 ## Requirements